mitre/fieldmanual/sphinx-docs/Operation-Results.md

 # Operation Results

 The "Operations" tab enables users to view past operations, create new operations, and export operation reports in `JSON` or `csv` format.
-When starting a new operation, the "Operations" tab UI provides information on which commands are executed, their status as recorded by the CALDERA C2 server, and the captured `stdout` and `stderr` as applicable.
+When starting a new operation, the "Operations" tab UI provides information on which commands are executed, their status as recorded by the Caldera C2 server, and the captured `stdout` and `stderr` as applicable.

 After completing an operation, you can explore the operations setup, progress, and execution graph using the "Debrief" plugin.
 Debrief also provides executive-level overviews of the operations progress and the attacks success as a `PDF` report.